 Marjorie S. Klein, Vice President for Development and Alumni Affairs

-The leadership of the Our Allegheny: Our Third Century Quest campaign includes eight co-chairs.
+The leadership of the Our Allegheny: Our Third Century Quest campaign includes fourteen co-chairs.
 They come from a variety of professional backgrounds but they all share an unwavering commitment to the continuing success of Allegheny College.

 Edward J. Borkowski ’81